 (1:3) “Grace to you and peace from God our Father and the Lord Jesus Christ.”
 The gospel message in this book is the way to have “grace” and “peace” with God.

 (1:4) “[Jesus] gave Himself for our sins so that He might rescue us from this present evil age, according to the will of our God and Father.”
 The present evil age in this context is false teaching and legalism in the church.
 Fung writes, “In this context, ‘age’ (aiōn) has much the same force as ‘world’ (kosmos) often has in the writings of John (e.g., 1 Jn.
 2:15–17) and which both words can have in Paul’s letters (e.g., 1 Cor.
 1:20; 2:6; 3:19).”
 At the end of the letter, Paul will write that “the world has been crucified to me, and I to the world” (Gal.
 6:14).

 (1:5) “To whom be the glory forevermore.
 Amen.”
 Under legalism, humans give themselves the “glory.”
 Under grace, God gets the “glory.”

 Paul’s assertion: There is only ONE gospel

 To “desert” (metatithesthe) means “to have a change of mind in allegiance” (BDAG).
-It is used of one of the torture victims refusing to “turn away” from Judaism and embrace the Paganism of Antiochus (2 Macc.
+It is used of one of the torture victims during the Maccabean Revolt who refused to “turn away” from Judaism and embrace the Paganism of Antiochus (2 Macc.
 7:24).
 They were turning away from the one who called them “by grace.”
 They were exchanging the grace of God for legalism.